-Most people of faith who read the Bible would agree that the birth of the Savior was an event planned in the foreknowledge of God.
+Most people of faith who read the Bible would agree that the Nativity was an event planned in the foreknowledge of God.
 Examining world conditions on the night of our Lord’s birth forcefully underscores that reality.

 LUKE 2:6-7 (NIV)

-From the very beginning of time, God meticulously managed the progress of human history to create the optimal environment for the Savior’s birth.
+From the very beginning of time, God meticulously managed the progress of human history to create the optimal environment for Jesus’ birth.

 SET TIMES OPTIMIZE WORLD CONDITIONS